-- Appropriate detail.

-- Correct image receptor, cassette holder, grid, etc. were used.

-- No motion, grid lines or artifacts.

-13. Correct position and rotation of the part

-• The body part in proper position and rotation.
+- The image demonstrates: - Appropriate detail. - Correct image receptor, cassette holder, grid, etc. were used. - No motion, grid lines or artifacts. - 13.
+Correct position and rotation of the part The image demonstrates: - The body part in proper position and rotation.

 14. Correct patient identification and markers